nassibnassar/yamz/doc/sphinx/index.rst

 Welcome to the *YAMZ* documentation!
 ======================================

-*YAMZ* is an online, crowd-sourced dictionary for metadata terms, and *SeaIce* (frozen sea water) is an open-source implementation of it using Python, PostgreSQL, and Flask.
+*YAMZ* (yamz.net) is an online, crowd-sourced dictionary for metadata terms, and *SeaIce* (frozen sea water) is an open-source implementation of it using Python, PostgreSQL, and Flask.

-Users log in to *YAMZ* and contribute terms, vote on others', and leave comments.
+Users log in to *YAMZ* and contribute terms, vote on others' terms, and leave comments.
 A reputation-based heuristic is used to estimate community consensus on these terms as a percentage.
 This **consensus score** is used in combination with a **term stability** metric to classify terms as being **vernacular**, **canonical**, or **deprecated**.
-The hope is that *YAMZ* will facilitate the evolution of a set of stable, canonical metadata terms, verified in social a ecosystem.
+The hope is that *YAMZ* will facilitate the evolution of a set of stable, canonical metadata terms, verified in a social ecosystem.
 We're calling the service a *metadictionary*.
-Check out the prototype at `yamz.net <http://yamz.net>`_.

 Here you can find the complete documentation of the *SeaIce* API.